jexnator/starter-academic/content/post/2024/2/index.md

 ---
 ## 29/01/2024 - 02/02/2024
 After a tough exam period, I finally had a week's vacation.
 I went to Valais to visit the family, especially my grandmother in the old people's home.
 I also went snowboarding and slacklining again.
 In between, I had a beer with colleagues who I haven't seen much all year because they are studying elsewhere.
-I also spent some time with my girlfriend ;-)
+I also spent some time with my girlfriend.

 ## 05/02/2024 - 09/02/2024
 On February 05/02 I started the new semester and thus the module Cryptology.
 Although the topic is interesting, I had to realize that I am no longer completely familiar with the modular arithmetic that was taught in the first semester as part of the Discrete Mathematics module.
 I will therefore have to do some extra work in the near future.